North Carolina State University Data & Information Overview

-NC State is ranked #123 out of 2,576 schools in the nation that were analyzed for overall quality on College Factual's 2023 Best Colleges list.
+NC State is ranked #95 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
 This puts it in the top 5% of all schools in the nation.
 This is an improvement over the previous year, when NC State held the #123 spot on the Best Overall Colleges list.

 Is It Hard to Get Into NC State?

 The acceptance rate at North Carolina State University is a competitive 46%, so make sure you take your application seriously when putting it together.
 Even leaving out a minor detail could be a reason to move you to the rejection pile.